bdi-lab/HyNT/README.md

 The link prediction results on HN-KGs are updated, while the other experimental results remain the same.
 You can find the updated results in https://arxiv.org/abs/2305.18256.

+## Updates on Oct.
+11th, 2024

+We have added a checkpoint file for WD50K by training HyNT using both the training and validation sets.
+The experimental results can be found on [arXiv](https://arxiv.org/abs/2305.18256).

 ## Requirements

 We used python 3.7 and PyTorch 1.12.0 with cudatoolkit 11.3.